Beware of the Classical Benchmark Instances for the Traveling Salesman Problem with Time Windows

 Table~\ref{tab:tsptw-d} reinforces the conclusions from Section~\ref{sec:basic:computational results}: Algorithm~\ref{alg:tsptw-d} (on either $\Network$ or $\Network^{-1}$) solves all but one of the classical instances with $50$ or more customers, including the 14 instances that were not solved by \cite{TilkIrnich2017} or \cite{Lera-RomeroMirandaBrontSoulignac2022}.
 Furthermore, Algorithm~\ref{alg:tsptw-d} outperforms both methods on the larger instances with higher values of $\CustCount$.

 By design, one might expect Algorithm~\ref{alg:tsptw-d} to be much less efficient than Algorithm~\ref{alg:basic}, as it solves $\Theta(\Horizon)$ instances of the \TSPTWM{} in the worst case.
 However, as implied by Table~\ref{tab:tsptw-d}, only a small number of these instances are actually passed to Algorithm~\ref{alg:basic} for solving in the benchmark instances.
 Most feasible departure times $\TimeStart$ in Loop~\ref{alg:tsptw-d:loop start}--\ref{alg:tsptw-d:loop end} are either solved by the local search heuristic or ignored because of the best-known solution $\Route^*$.
 Moreover, $\Last_\TimeStart$ is typically small in the largest instances, which helps reduce the number of instances solved by Algorithm~\ref{alg:basic}.
 In short, solving the \TSPTWD{} on these instances is not substantially harder than solving the \TSPTWM{}.

-The main conclusion is that the \TSPTWD{} should be evaluated on ``harder'' instances, especially those with wider time windows, to better assess the performance of algorithms in more challenging scenarios.
+The main conclusion is that the evaluation of the \TSPTWD{} should be complemented with more difficult instances, especially those with wider time windows, to better assess the performance of algorithms in challenging scenarios.